MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-managed-instance.md

 1. **SQL managed instance status**: Verify that the SQL managed instance is operational and running, and not in a shutdown state.

-**2. Management server health**: Confirm the health of existing Management Servers.
+2. **Management server health**: Confirm the health of existing Management Servers.

 3. **Domain credentials verification**: Validate the status of domain credentials used in the key vault.
 If the credentials have expired, update the password to ensure they're active and functional.